florianbeisel/poshjump/README.md

 ## Installation

 To be the most useful the script should be sourced when powershell is started.
-I personally use the following method but if you already use a powershell profile your requirements might differ (though most people with a powershell profile will know a way to source this script themselfes)
+I personally use the following method but if you already use a powershell profile your requirements might differ (though most people with a powershell profile will know a way to source this script themselves)

 In Powershell get the Path to your $profile